ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-get.md

       --nodepool-id string   The unique K8s Node Pool Id (required) -o, --output string        Desired output format [text|json] (default "text") -q, --quiet                Quiet output
+      --timeout int          Timeout option for waiting for NodePool to be in ACTIVE state [seconds] (default 600) --wait-for-state       Wait for specified NodePool to be in ACTIVE state
 ```

 ## Examples